 A bad seal may be why your SharkBite fitting is leaking

-If you didn’t already know, before you can insert your pipe, the end of it must have already been deburred, curt perfectly square, and be free of debris.
-Any of these issues could potentially cause your fitting to have a weak seal, and if you have a weak seal, your fitting will eventually leak water.
+If you didn’t already know, before you can insert your pipe, its end must have already been deburred, cut perfectly square, and be free of debris.
+Any of these issues could cause your fitting to have a weak seal, and if you have a weak seal, your fitting will eventually leak.

 Once the pipe has been disconnected, remove all the paint near the end of the pipe with a quality paint stripper.
 Most home improvement stores have a wide array of options.
 Sand paper also works well, but it requires a little elbow grease.
 Once you have removed the paint, you can then insert your pipe back into the fitting and turn your home’s water source back on.

 Other issues than can cause your SharkBite fittings to leak

 If your SharkBite fitting is still leaking, then there may be something wrong with the fitting itself.
 Remove both the pipes inserted into the fitting and inspect it.
 Look inside the fitting to see if the O-ring is damaged or missing all together.

 If either is the case, you’ll need to replace the fitting with a new one.
 However, the good news is that each SharkBite fitting comes with a 25-year limited warranty.
 If you have questions or need further assistance, you can contact SharkBite at 1-(888)-700-4242 for U.S. residents and 1-(888)-820-0120 for Canada residents.